thewecas/JavaScript/Readme.md

 ### Deterministic Function

-- for any given input, the output will be same.
+- for a given input, the output will be same irrespective of how many times the function is called.

   ```js
   //deterministic function